opencloudelab/opencloudelab.github.io/_posts/tensor-flow/2016-5-02-Installation_tensorflow.md

 title: Lab 2 Installation steps for Tensor Flow
 categories: tensor-flow
 author: Mitha Ann Philip
-description: This tutorial takes you through the installation steps to install Tensor Flow.
+description: This tutorial will help you install Tensor Flow.
+The graphs in Tensor flow is generated using Tensor Board.
+The tutorial will also contain the steps to install tensor board as well.
 ---
 ## TENSOR FLOW INSTALLATION
 This section deals with a step by step procedure to install tensor flow.